Start Collecting: Art Under €2,500

 01

-How to Build an Art Collection
+How to Start an Art Collection

 Starting an art collection is not simply about acquiring works — it’s a process of discovery, intention, and growth.
 The first step is to define your goals: are you collecting for the joy of living with art, as an investment, or to build a legacy?
 Setting a budget and focus from the beginning helps you make confident choices and avoid impulsive purchases.